atcurrency/tipanhouse/README.md

 ![Tipan Hoouse Pre-Alpha](media/tipanhouseoutside.png)

 Decentralized hotel prototype for Decentraland.
-Fully programmitic.
+Fully programmatic.
 No 3d models needed.

 Why a decentralized hotel?
 Well, there is decentralized land and there are decentralized houses, so why not a hotel?